 This leaves a chasm between the calculated fines many of us now know and our facilities’ future state – however compliant or non-compliant it is with the CMA.
 Lately, there has been some movement towards filling this chasm.
 We have seen everything from implementing otherwise-shelved opportunities to issuing RFPs requesting a CMA strategy be developed.

-Instead of addressing those topics yet again, we will look at a more strategic approach to accommodating this new law – one that results in the maximum benefit to your organization at a low cost – a CMA Playbook.
+Instead of addressing those topics yet again, we will look at a more strategic approach to accommodating this new law – one that results in the maximum benefit to your organization at a low cost – a CMA playbook.

 With little more than the energy data you already have, you could project:

-The playbook is an essential starting point for onboarding CMA.
+A playbook is an essential starting point for onboarding CMA.
 It serves to define your organization’s appetite for investment in your facilities, operational cost sensitivity, and the relevance of energy projects to your key stakeholders.